PyVRP/VRPLIB/README.md

 EOF
 ```

-A VRPLIB consists of a **specification** part and a **data** part.
+A VRPLIB instance contains problem **specifications** and problem **data**.
-- The specification part contains information about the file format and on its content.
+- Specifications contains information about the file format and on its content.
 Each specification should be formatted as a key-value pair separated by a colon.
 In the example above, `NAME` and `EDGE_WEIGHT_TYPE` are the specifications.
 - The data part contains explicit problem data such as customer coordinates or service times.
 Each data section starts with a header name that ends with `_SECTION`, e.g., `NODE_COORD_SECTION` and `SERVICE_TIME_SECTION`.
 The section header is followed by rows of array-like data, and each row must start with the location index.
 It is customary to start counting from one.